jhvanderschee/hugocodex/content/posts/creating-a-menu-with-nested-pages.md

 {{ end }}
 ```

-I have added some CSS to make it look good (and for the auto collapsing to work):
+I have added some CSS to make it look good (and for the auto-collapsing to work):

 ```
 ul.nestedmenu {margin-left: 0;}